-4.22.28E.O.
+4.23.28 E.O.
 13112, INVASIVE SPECIES

 The project will help reduce the abundance and variety of invasive plant species in the project area.
 Best management practices will be implemented during the construction phase to preclude the introduction of additional invasive species.
+Both management agencies, SFWMD and ENP, have invasive species control programs on their respective lands.
 The project is in compliance with this E.O.

-4.22.29E.O.
+4.23.29 E.O.
 13186 RESPONSIBILITIES OF FEDERAL AGENCIES TO PROTECT MIGRATORY BIRDS